Special Educational Needs and Disabilities

-All pupils with SEND to be actively involved in the decision making process and be allowed to express their views, wishes and feelings.
-These views will be taken into account when planning their curriculum giving them greater choice and
+All pupils with SEND are actively involved in the decision-making process and are allowed to express their views, wishes and feelings.
+These views will be taken into account when planning their curriculum, giving them greater choice and flexibility.

-We involve parents/carers as partners in the education of their children and provided them with the information and support necessary to enable participation in decision
+We involve parents/carers as partners in the education of their children and provide them with the information and support necessary to enable participation in decision making.

 The Academy’s SEND Information Report is part of the Rotherham Local Offer for learners with Special Educational Needs and Disability (SEND).